 This applies whether you live on a budget or not.

 Everyone has the above expenses, and the first two are usually fixed in nature.
-Other expenses may be variable or not occur each month.
+Other expenses are variable or not occur each month.
 Some of those expenses are:

 - Health care